• 289-GET-ZOLD (289-438-9653)

 Aurora as a whole is moving in two directions at once.
 Sales activity is climbing fast.
 The city posted 31 sales in January, 40 in February, 51 in March, and 60 in April.
 That's almost a doubling of monthly volume in four months, and the spring momentum is the strongest it's been in over a year.
 At the same time, months of inventory have climbed from 4.0 last May to 5.4 by April, which puts Aurora firmly in buyer's market territory.
 So we have more buyers entering, but they have time.
 They can negotiate, write conditions, and sleep on the decision.

 In practice, that means the neighbourhoods are divided into three groups right now.
-The tightest, where SP/LP is 98% or higher, are Aurora Highlands and Aurora Grove.
-The mid-range, where you have moderate but real negotiating room, includes Aurora Estates, Aurora Village, Bayview Wellington, Bayview Northeast, Bayview Southeast and Rural Aurora.
+The tightest, where SP/LP is 98% or higher, are Aurora Estates, Aurora Highlands, Aurora Heights and Rural Aurora.
+The mid-range, where you have moderate but real negotiating room, includes Aurora Village, Bayview Wellington, Bayview Southeast and Hills of St Andrew.

 So if you've been waiting on the sidelines for Aurora to give you a real window, it's open.
 The question is which neighbourhood actually fits the life you want to live.
 The data tells you where the opportunity is.
 The neighbourhood feel tells you whether you'll be happy there in five years.
 Get both right.